concept-lab/shrec22_proteinLigandBenchmark/README.md

 Dataset and evalutaion tools of the Shrec 2022  contest on protein-ligand binding site recognition

 ## Usage
-For evaluating putative pocket in PQR or OFF format:
+For evaluating putative pockets in PQR or as a boolean map for the vertices of the structure OFF format (TXT file):

+If OFF format, in the working directory the "testData" folder must be present.
+This folder contains the structures in OFF format.
+It can be downloaded from https://github.com/concept-lab/shrec22_proteinLigandBenchmark.git

 python3 evaluate.py \<directoryName containing participant results\>